arnaudnjita/django-restaurant-app-on-aks/README.md

-# Django Restaurant App built with Docker and deployed to Azure Kubernetes Cluster.
+# Django Restaurant App with Postgresql built with Docker and deployed to a Kubernetes Cluster.
-This a project Django Restaurant app thats connected to Azure Postgresql Flexible server.
-The applications image was built with docker and pushed to Azure Container Registry (ACR) and deployed to a Kubernetes Cluster Service on the MS Azure Platform (AKS)
+This project is Django Restaurant App thats connected with Azure Postgresql Flexible Server.
+The applications image was built with Docker and pushed to Azure Container Registry (ACR) and deployed to a Kubernetes Cluster Service on the MS Azure Platform (AKS)